Get Approved for up to $35,000 in 3 minutes

 FAQ

-When Can You Start Filing Your 2023 Taxes in Canada?
+When Can You Start Filing Your 2024 Taxes in Canada?

 Written by Jessica Steer

 Most Canadians believe there are four seasons in a year, but that’s not entirely accurate.
 There are actually five seasons – winter, summer, spring, fall, and tax season!
 Now, whether you enjoy tax season depends on whether you are expecting to pay more tax or get a hefty tax return.
-Let’s be real – after paying tax on virtually everything it’s nice to get something back once a year.
+Let’s be real – after paying taxes on virtually everything, it’s nice to get something back once a year.

 Table of Contents

 Every person in Canada must file their own income tax and benefit returns each year.
-This year, every Canadian must file and pay their taxes by April 30, 2024.
+This year, every Canadian must file and pay their taxes by April 30, 2025.
 If you're self-employed, the deadline is June 15.

 But just because the due date is in April – there’s no reason to procrastinate and delay getting your refund.

-The earliest date that the Canada Revenue Agency will start accepting electronically filed tax returns is February 21.
+The earliest date that the Canada Revenue Agency will start accepting electronically filed tax returns is February 24.

 Keep in mind that some tax slips are not due until March, so it’s entirely possible that you might not have all the necessary information by February 20.
 Plus, it can take until mid-March for tax slips and other info the CRA requires to become available in their system in order to use the autofill sections on your online tax software.